Anush008/docquery-rs/README.md

 ## TODO
 - [x] Create a service to receive the PDF
 - [x] Chunk the text-content with the page number citation
-- [ ] Upload the chunks to a Redis store and return the key
+- [x] Set the chunks to a Redis store and return the key
 - [ ] Create a service to get answers about the PDF

 ## Credits